 Eat Right Now Lunch Program

 Chef Bobo’s program fosters numerous opportunities for Calhoun students to learn about food and its relation to their physical and mental well-being.
 Chefs frequently go into classrooms, offering cooking demonstrations that focus on health, science-oriented lessons about herbs and chemistry, and social studies and linguistic lessons that expose children to diversity in cultures and foods.
-There are also a number of after-school cooking classes for students, at every age level, that reinforce the importance of high quality ingredients, recipe variety and well-seasoned food.
+There are also a number of after-school cooking classes for students that reinforce the importance of high quality ingredients, recipe variety and well-seasoned food.
 Ultimately, the integration of the food program into the life of the school creates an environment that promotes healthier attitudes about food and eating behaviors.

 Eat Right Now Program Moves Beyond Calhoun’s Walls

 Since its inception, Calhoun's Eat Right Now program has been a successful role model for healthy lunches.
 The breadth and reach of the program has expanded with an aggressive outreach for public and corporate support that allows Calhoun to benefit a broader audience of institutions, raising awareness and providing education with a hands-on initiative to improve food service for children.
 Chef Bobo is a frequent speaker at conferences on school lunches and healthy eating.
 Chefs and representatives from around the country are frequent interns in Chef Bobo's kitchen.
-And at least five of our sous chefs have gone on to begin similar lunch programs at other schools, including the Family Life Academy (FLAC)—a public charter school here in the Bronx.
+And at least five of our sous chefs have gone on to begin similar lunch programs at other schools, including the Family Life Academy (FLAC)—a public charter school in the Bronx.

 Community Supported Agriculture (CSA) Program